cfengine/documentation/reference/design-center/api.markdown

 }
 ```

-#### `install`
+### install

 The `install` command installs any number of sketches.
 The data provides is a
 list of key-value arrays with keys:

+* `force`

-* `force`: boolean, false by default.
-Whether any existing installations of the
+Boolean, false by default.Whether any existing installations of the sketch
-  sketch should be respected or overwritten.
+should be respected or overwritten.
 Also asks the API to ignore OS and
 CFEngine version dependencies.

+* `sketch`

-* `sketch`: the sketch name.
+The sketch name.

+* `target`

-* `target`: the sketch install directory.
+The sketch install directory.
 Must be in the API's `repolist`.

+* `source`

-* `source`: the sketch source repository.
+The sketch source repository.
 Must be in the API's `recognized_sources`.

 ```json
 {